 This is the form you use to file your personal federal income tax return.
 It is used to calculate how much you owe for taxes.
 If you have had too much withheld for taxes during the year, then the 1040 is used to calculate how much you are owed in your refund.

-- 1040X: If you need to file an amended return if you made an error on your previous year tax return you will need to use this form.
+If you need to file an amended return because you made an error on your previous year tax return you will make your corrections using a 1040X.

 - 1099-A: Acquisition of secured property

 - 1099-DIV: Dividends

 - 1099-H: Health insurance payments

 - 1099-K: Merchant card and third-party network payments (Uber & Lyft drivers, for example)

 - 1099-MISC: Used to report miscellaneous income that does not fall into any of the categories above.
 Independent contractors and freelancers frequently use this form.
 It can also be used to report royalties and rental income.

 What is a 1098?